VtotheK/TinyUI/README.md

 Inside your main function, instansiate a HelloWorldWindow object, and make a call to the CreateUI method.

-Next you need to instansiate a WindowManager object, either inside the CreateUI method or you can create one inside your HelloWorldWindow class constructor, or just create a field once the HelloWorldWindow is instansiated.
-In the following picture the last option was used WindowManager is the class that you will mostly deal when creating the UI.
+Next you need to instansiate a WindowManager object.
+You can do it inside the CreateUI method, or you can create one inside your HelloWorldWindow class constructor, or just create a field when the HelloWorldWindow class is instansiated.

 WindowManager construtor takes two `ConsoleColor` parameters, first for the input text color, second for printing error messages to the user.